 “WASC has required prior approval of institutional substantive changes in degree programs, methods of delivery, and organizational changes since 1979.
-In 1994, the Higher Education Reauthorization Act led to a significant number of regulations concerning substantive change, and the US Department of Education began requiring federally mandated site visits to off-campus programs.
-The substantive change process is designed to ensure the consistency of quality across all institutional operations, on and off campus and through distance education.”
+In 1994, 2008, and 2009, the Higher Education Reauthorization Acts led to a significant number of regulations concerning substantive change.
+Among the regulations adopted by the U.S. Department of Education were federally mandated site visits to off-campus programs and authentication of students enrolled in distance education programs.

-“Under both Commission policy and federal law, certain substantive changes are required to have prior approval.
-In its development of substantive change policies, WASC has responded to relevant Department of Education regulations (Refer to Section II: Substantive Change Policies).”
+Under both Commission policy and federal law, certain substantive changes are required to have prior approval.
+In its development of substantive change policies, WASC has responded to relevant Department of Education regulations.

 WASC’s current (2012) Substantive Change Manual may be found at: http://www.wascsenior.org.
 Enter “Substantive Change Manual” in the Search Bar.